SevenSec114/syome-blog/src/content/repos/example-repo.md

 ## Main Content
 Here you can write your main content of your repo description, using markdown.

+It is a good idea to write a documentation or short description of your repo.

 ---

-Have a nice blog experience :)
+Have a nice blog experience :D